bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Well, OK.
 We know that we need to use the quantity column (where the number of fruits are stored) and SUM() function (to add up the numbers) in the table above for this next question.
 The only problem I see is that we have nothing to use in the GROUP BY statement, and didn't I say that we always need to use the GROUP BY statement with functions like these?
 (See above).

-If you had looked, you would have realized that I did not that one has to use GROUP BY statements all of the time, but simply in most cases.
+If you had looked, you would have realized that I did not say that one has to use GROUP BY statements all of the time, but simply in most cases.
 This example is one of the exceptions.
 Since it is only returning one row, you don't actually need any GROUP BY statement to clarify how the rows will be divided.

      SELECT sum(quantity) FROM fruits;